Tabular Foundation Models Can Do Survival Analysis: Experimental results

-\bo{Correlation between classification and survival metrics (Figure \ref{fig:correlation}).} We examine the relationship between \textit{classification metrics} (binary cross-entropy loss and ROC-AUC) and \textit{survival metrics} (C-Index and IBS) across the $43$ static datasets.
-The moderate correlation between classification metrics and C-Index highlights that our binary objective does not explicitly optimize for ranking.
-In contrast, the strong correlation ($r = 0.89$) between binary cross-entropy loss and Integrated Brier score supports our result that minimizing the binary cross-entropy loss leads to learning accurate survival probabilities (Theorem \ref{thm:minimizer-static}).
+\bo{Correlation between classification and survival metrics (Figure \ref{fig:correlation}).} A natural question is whether improvements in the binary classification objective from Section \ref{sec:method} translate into improvements in standard survival metrics.
+To investigate this, we examine the relationship between \textit{classification metrics}---binary cross-entropy loss and ROC-AUC---and \textit{survival metrics}---C-Index and IBS---across the $43$ static datasets.
+We find only a moderate correlation between the classification metrics and C-Index, reflecting the fact that our binary objective does not explicitly optimize for ranking.
+In contrast, binary cross-entropy loss is strongly correlated with Integrated Brier Score ($r = 0.89$), supporting the theoretical result that minimizing the proposed binary cross-entropy loss targets accurate survival probability estimates (Theorem \ref{thm:minimizer-static}).

+\bo{Practically, these results suggest that model selection can be performed directly in the classification space: among candidate classifiers, including TFMs and non-TFM models, choose the one with the lowest validation binary cross-entropy loss.} This provides a simple, survival-aware selection criterion and empirically supports the reduction of survival probability modeling to binary classification formalized in Theorem \ref{thm:minimizer-static}.